What is Display Advertising – A Definitive Guide

 What Are Retargeting Campaigns?

-Also known as remarketing, a retargeting campaign helps re-engage users who previously interacted with your website.
-By creating a remarketing ad, you get to the next point of the Customer Journey: conversion optimization.
+Sometimes called remarketing (although remarketing is a bigger concept), a retargeting campaign helps re-engage users who previously interacted with your website.
+By creating a retargeting ad, you get to the next point of the Customer Journey: conversion.

 Retargeting also solves one of the major problems of online advertising – context.